ptpb/pb/pb/templates/index.rst

 - a four character base66 paste id
 - a four character base66 paste id, followed by a period-delimiter and a mimetype extension
+- a 40 character sha1 hexdigest
+- a 40 character sha1 hexdigest, followed by a period-delimiter and a mimetype extension
 - a three character base66 url redirect id

 A mimetype extension, when specified, is first matched with a matching mimetype